TheOmegaCarrot/supple/README.md

 # How do I use this?

-In your `CMakeLists.txt`, add the top-level of this repository as a subdirectory, and link the library `supplementaries`.
+You can simply clone this repository into your `CMAKE_PREFIX_PATH`.

 Alternatively, you can simply copy `cpp/inc/supl` into your project.